 To submit an application, some countries would need to go through the embassy in their own country.
 This will involve two parties, the local embassy and the visa issuing authority overseas.
 Submission two months ahead is recommended.
 One month is not adequate.

 For the Macao convention , countries that require to apply for visa to transit Hong Kong or to join the technical visit to Hong Kong, the local authority alone need one month processing time.
 Hence the submission to the local embassy should be done 6 to 8 weeks in advance.
-This will help in getting the visa at least one week before the convention to confirm air tickets and hotel booking.
+This will help in getting the visa latest one week before the convention to confirm air tickets and hotel booking.

+Maintain close contacts with the visa issuing authority to identify early indication of problematic cases as they may affect the visa approval of the whole batch of applications.
+These cases would normally require re-submission of supporting documents which will lengthen the time required for visa approval.
+Alert the host country for timely intervention if needed.

+Inform the host country flight itinerary so that local authorities can be alerted prior to arrivals of delegates to prevent unnecessary disruption in travel.

 Convention host country :